Monday, January 26, 2026

 v.
 Digital Finance & Digital Marketing

 vii.
-Physics & Psychology for Infotech
+Physics & Chemistry for Infotech

-viii.
+ix.
 Maths for Infotech

 These should be student friendly.
 Focus should be on understanding the concepts, rather than memorization.